 As part of our ongoing hydrology project, EQ now provides energy precipitation forecasts, seasonal norms and historical data for countries in South-East Europe, covering around 50 TWh of annual hydropower production – or nearly 30% of total power supply in the region.
-See forecasts here.
-Click on "Request access" if the link does not opens.

 The SEE-region includes Slovenia, Croatia, Romania, Serbia, Macedonia, Bosnia, Bulgaria, and Greece.
 EQ already covers hydrology in the Nordic markets, with the rest of Europe set to follow.